.

 "Welcome to my world", says Francois Mitjavile

 Visiting this property is always one of the highlights of my trip.
-You simply don't find a winemaker like him and wines he makes in Bordeaux.
+You won't find a winemaker like him and the wines he makes in Bordeaux.
 They are of astonishing quality and incredibly distinctive.
-Francois Mitjavile told me that neither Tertre Roteboeuf nor Roc de Cambes were ready to be harvested, as grapes needed more time to ripe inside and outside.
+Francois Mitjavile told me that neither Tertre Roteboeuf nor Roc de Cambes was ready to be harvested, as grapes needed more time to ripe inside and outside.
 Slow maturation indeed.
-At Tertre Roteboeuf harvest finished 10th October.
-He told me also that he's had difficulty to understand this vintage's weather influence on long harvesting time.
-He's never experienced vintage like that, but was never in doubt that he'd have magnificent grapes in the cellar.
+At Tertre Roteboeuf, harvest finished on 10th October.
+He also told me that he'd had difficulty understanding this vintage's weather influence on long harvesting time.
+He's never experienced vintage like that but was never in doubt that he'd have magnificent grapes in the cellar.

-2014 Tertre Roteboeuf - beautifully scented nose and palate filled with aromatic cherries and blueberries, just utterly sublime wine with fabulous structure, depth and balance.
-Sophisticated and rivetting.
+2014 Tertre Roteboeuf - beautifully scented nose and palate filled with aromatic cherries and blueberries, sublime wine with fabulous structure, depth, and balance.
+Sophisticated and riveting.
 Awesome stuff!
 96p.

-2011 Roc de Cambes - Extremely aromatic, black cherries everywhere, grilled flavours, perfect balance, mineral, sappy, persistent and meaty aftertaste.
+2011 Roc de Cambes - Extremely aromatic, black cherries everywhere, grilled flavors, perfect balance, mineral, sappy, persistent, and meaty aftertaste.
 Impressive effort.
 92p.

-2010 Roc de Cambes - crammed to the edge with fruit, fat tannin, strong and powerful structure.
+2010 Roc de Cambes - crammed to the edge with fruit, fat tannin, and strong structure.
 Everything was in great balance.
-Fantastic wine with incredible aromatic touch and complexity.
+A fantastic wine with incredible aromatic touch and complexity.
 Surely the best RdC I've ever experienced here.
-You could cut this wine in "slices"!
+You could cut this wine into "slices"!
 94p.

 2010 Tertre Roteboeuf - imho one of the best wines of the vintage and for sure the best vintage ever produced by Francois Mitjavile.
-Already a legend, fantastic all the way with an unforgettable finish.
+Already a legend, fantastic with an unforgettable finish.
 100p.

-After this extraordinary visit, I went for lunch at a very recommended restaurant in St.Emilion, Logis de La Cadene.
-I had a company of two guys from California, Andy Katz (father) and Jesse Katz (son), who I've met at Tertre Roteboeuf.
-Andy is a well-known photographer and Jesse makes wine at Devil Proof Vineyard in Alexander Valley.
+After this extraordinary visit, I went for lunch at a recommended restaurant in St.Emilion, Logis de La Cadene.
+I had a company of two guys from California, Andy Katz (father) and Jesse Katz (son), who I met at Tertre Roteboeuf.
+Andy is a well-known photographer, and Jesse makes wine at Devil Proof Vineyard in Alexander Valley.

 Soup made from cèpes served at Logis de la Cadene

 Great location of this restaurant, well-prepared food, elegant and tasty dishes.
 Next time I'll have dinner at this place.
-Logis de La Cadene is now owned by de Bouard family from Angelus.
+De Bouard family from Angelus now owns Logis de La Cadene.

 La Confession

-After lunch I made a quick visit to this property, situated app.
-1 kilometre from St.Emilion town, to see harvest there.
-Grapes looked beautiful, small, thick-skinned and very sweet.
-Jean-Philippe Janoueix was extremely happy with the quality of the grapes and compared 2015 vintage to 2009.
-I'm pretty sure he'll come up with something quite extraordinary.
+After lunch, I quickly visited this property, approximately 1 kilometer from St.Emilion town, to see the harvest there.
+Grapes looked beautiful, small, thick-skinned, and very sweet.
+Jean-Philippe Janoueix was extremely happy with the quality of the grapes and compared the 2015 vintage to 2009.
+I'm sure he'll come up with something extraordinary.

 Jean-Philippe Janoueix sorting La Confession's "black caviar"!